antmicro/thermal-simulation-scripts/README.md

 Then assign each face that dissipates heat to one of them.
 Rename each of `Heat Flux Load` to custom name.

-In this example 3 `Head Flux Load` constraints were defined:
+In this example 3 `Heat Flux Load` constraints were defined:

 * vertical
 * horizontal_up